Applied AI

 • Event-driven orchestration: Components publish and subscribe to events (ETAs, status changes, SLA breaches) using a reliable messaging backbone.
 This decouples producers and consumers and enables horizontal scaling and resilience.

 • Agentic workflow modules: A plan->decide->act loop where planning generates communication intents, decision components select the appropriate message and channel, and action modules deliver updates and trigger follow-ups.
-This enables multi-agent coordination and policy-driven behavior without hard-coding channel logic into business services.
+This enables multi-agent coordination and policy-driven behavior without hard-coding channel logic into business services, a pattern closely related to Agentic Feedback Loops: From Customer Support Insight to Product Engineering.

 • Deterministic data contracts with probabilistic outputs: Data schemas and contracts are deterministic, but ETA estimates and confidence intervals are probabilistic.
 This separation clarifies expectations and supports proper calibration and auditing.